facundoMunoz/escape-house/README.md

 <!-- USAGE -->
 ## Usage

-- Open cmd in the directory where the jar was downloaded and use the following command:
+- Open a Terminal/CMD in the directory where the jar was downloaded and use the following command:
 ```
 java -jar [latest-version].jar
 ```